rolandholik/BT-sphinx-docs/_sources/Quixote/quixote_export.rst.txt

 Example 2: Exporting to a MQTT broker ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-Exporting to a file isn't the most impressive thing ``-quixote-export`` can do
+Exporting to a file isn't the most impressive thing ``quixote-export`` can do
 --- ``quixote`` can do the same.
 Exporting to a :term:`MQTT` broker is what makes ``quixote-export`` interesting.